 Percent of infants and toddlers birth to 1 with IFSPs compared to national data.
+The first year of life is an important period for a child's growth and development.
+This indicator Actual: 1.04% looks at how early we are able to identify children eligible for early intervention services before their first birthday.
+Target: 1.10%

+Indicator Percent of infants and toddlers birth to 3 with IFSPs compared to national data.
 Early detection of developmental delays is critical.
-This indicator looks at children that are referred and determined eligible for early intervention before their first birthday.

-Percent of infants and toddlers birth to 3 with IFSPs compared to national data.

-Early detection of developmental delays is critical.
 This indicator looks at children that are referred and determined eligible for early intervention before their third birthday.
+Target: 1.98%

 Percent of eligible infants and toddlers with IFSPs for whom an evaluation and assessment and an initial IFSP meeting were conducted within Part C's 45-day timeline.
 Because the development of infants and toddlers changes rapidly, it is important to start intervention as quickly as possible.
-Therefore, CDSAs has 45 days to evaluate the child, determine eligibility and develop a service plan that meets the needs of the child and family.
+Therefore, CDSAs have 45 days to evaluate the child, determine eligibility and develop a service plan that meets the needs of the child and family.

-Percent of all children exiting Part C who received timely transition planning to support the child's transition to preschool and other appropriate community services by their third birthday, including:

-- (a) IFSPs with transition steps and services; - (b) Notification to SEA and LEA, if child potentially eligible for Part B; and - (c) Transition conference, if child potentially eligible for Part B.

-As the time comes for the child to exit the NC Early Intervention Program at the child's third birthday, early intervention service coordinators help prepare the family to transition to other age-appropriate supports and services, such as preschool, Head Start or child care.
+Percent of all children exiting Part C who received timely transition planning to support the child's transition to preschool and other appropriate community services by their third birthday, including: - (a) IFSPs with transition steps and services; - (b) Notification to LEA, if child potentially eligible for Part B; and - (c) Transition conference, if child potentially eligible for Part B. As the time comes for the child to exit the NC Early Intervention Program at the child's third birthday, early intervention service coordinators help prepare the family to transition to other age-appropriate supports and services, such as preschool, Head Start or child care.
 Transition planning helps ensure a smooth process for the child and family as they move out of the NC EI Program.

-Target: 100%
+Target: 100% Actual: 99.82%

-Actual: 100%